hpc-gridware/clusterscheduler/doc/markdown/manual/release-notes/03_major_enhancements.md

   the accuracy of the data.

-  With one of the upcoming patches we will introduce an addition concept of automatic-sessions that will allow to synchronize the data stores more efficiently and so that client commands can be enforced to get the most recent data.
+  With one of the upcoming patches we will introduce an addition concept of automatic-sessions that will allow to synchronize the data stores more efficiently so that client commands can be enforced to get the most recent data.

 * Enhanced monitoring: The monitoring of `sge_qmaster` has been enhanced to provide more detailed information about the utilization of the different thread pools.
 As also in the past the monitoring is enabled by setting the monitor